time to “fall back” - how to prepare for daylight saving time ending with babies and kids

-Daylight savings is ending soon!
+Daylight saving time is ending soon!

-When daylight savings ends, we “fall back” one hour, meaning that sunrise and sunset will occur an hour earlier.
+When daylight saving time ends, we “fall back” one hour, meaning that sunrise and sunset will occur an hour earlier.
 So now, 7am will feel more like 8am.
 6pm will feel more like 7pm.
 This means a little more light in the morning, but darker afternoons and evenings.
 As winter approaches, we’ll have less overall sunlight and it will be quite dark in both morning and evening.

 how does time change affect our sleep?